-I'm Evan, I used to run a mental health company.1 I also previously suffered from severe panic disorder for most of my life, often having multiple panic attacks a week.
+I'm Evan, I used to run a mental health company.1 I used to have a lot of panic attacks.
 I'm doing fine now though.
 This is a post about that.

 Should you read this?

 Probably, this post doesn't assume you have a severe condition of any kind, nor does it exclude those that do.
 The stuff that works for many severe conditions is also quite useful for folks who believe they only have mild issues.
-Depression and anxiety are more like sliding scales rather than easily classifiable diseases.
+Depression and anxiety are more like sliding scales rather than firm categories.
 This post explains many of the "big ideas" of modern mental health, or at least the parts that I recommend to folks.